 Because of these Buddhist traditions there is a widespread understanding of dietary restrictions and vegan morals – it’s probably why you’ll find such a great selection of vegan restaurants across the country.
 On the 1st and 15th day of the lunar calendar many regular eateries only serve plant-based foods and lots of vegan eateries will have buffets – be prepared they get busy!

-If you’re going to be travelling in Vietnam during the holiday Tét then make sure you check out this article!
+Travelling in Vietnam during the holiday Tét?
+Make sure you check out this article!

 Travelling as a vegan in Vietnam

 Overall it’s a great country for vegan travellers, as long as you’re not put off by what other people are eating.

 Some of best things about travelling as a vegan in Vietnam are;

 - There is an incredible amount of exciting foods to try

 - The food is fresh, tasty and healthy

 - You’ll find many vegan products you’ve probably never seen before